paulasopena/Android_Minim2/README.md

 FQ ANDROID DSA
+In order to access to the features in the dashboard is YOU NEED TO click on the little icon in the dashboard.
 - Chat
 - Ranking with profile pictures
 - Abuse report (the one asked for in the exam)